thumbnail

 Top 10 Most White U.S. States

-Can you name the states where the highest percentage of people identify as non-Hispanic white?
+Can you name the states where the highest percentage of people identify as white, or white and some other race?

 Rate: